 Q: When and why are taxes charged?

 A: Twilio calculates and charges taxes at the end of each month for usage incurred throughout the previous month.
 Taxes are assessed based on your business address provided.
-For more information, please see Does Twilio Charge Sales Tax.
+For more information, see When Does Twilio Charge Taxes.

 Q: What is the adjustment charge on my invoice?

-A: Some users may see "minimum commit" or "min spend adjustment" on their invoice (example: Messaging - Quarterly Min Commit Adjustment).
+A: Some users may see "minimum commit" or "min spend adjustment" on their invoice (example: Messaging - Quarterly Minimum Spend).
 These adjustments are added to ensure your account is meeting the minimum spend amount that was agreed upon between you and Twilio in your order form.
 These commitments allow us to provide your with more favorable pricing.

 Q: I see charges for more SMS than I sent.
 Why is that?

 A: Long SMS are broken into smaller segments of 160 characters each by the telecom carriers.
 Each segment is charged at the rate of one SMS.
 The invoice shows the total segments used.
-For more information, please see What the Heck is a Segment (Twilio Blog).
+For more information, see How much does it cost to send a message with more than 160 characters.

 Q: Why do I see differences between my invoice and the Console product logs?